-Durum wheat semolina flour, Farina di Semola di Grano Duro in Italian language, is widely used in Southern Italy to make pasta, pizza, focaccia, breading, biscuits, sweets and, of course, bread.
+Durum wheat semolina’s flour is widely used in Southern Italy to make pasta, pizza, focaccia, biscuits, sweets and of course, bread.
 Puglia in particular has the reputation of being the ‘Granary of Italy’ and its durum wheat bread par excellence is Altamura Bread.

 Also it has a high protein and also gluten content, as well as fibre, antioxidants and minerals and a low glycaemic index.

 Makes a 600 g loaf, Preparation 20 mins + rising 6 hrs, Cooking 35-40 mins